shanbit200/android-showcase/README.md

 * `./gradlew testDebugUnitTest` - run unit tests
 * `./gradlew :app:bundleDebug` - create app bundle

+## Gradle tasks

-On top of that project contains custom `./gradlew staticCheck` task that mimics all CI tasks and is intended to run on local computer.
+* `./gradlew staticCheck` - custom task that mimics all CI tasks and is intended to run on local computer.
+* `./gradlew jacocoTestReportDebug` - generates test coverage report (`build\reports\jacoco\..`)
+* ` ./gradlew dependencyUpdates` - lists all outdated dependencies in the project

 ## What this project does not cover?